cheap-glitch/vue-cli-plugin-fontawesome/README.md

 	}
 }
 ```
-Note that you'll still need to reload the page manually as the connection to the
+Note  that you'll  still  need to  reload  the page  manually  as the  WebSocket
-websocket will be lost.
+connection with the local server will be lost.

 ## Changelog
 See the full changelog [here](https://github.com/cheap-glitch/vue-cli-plugin-fontawesome/releases).